makrai/notes/tarunesh-2101-meta-multitask-multiling.md

         different tasks might be more beneficial
       * this is exactly what we find with our meta-learned model and is borne
 * We also find that as the model progressively learns, the meta-learning based models for the tasks requiring deeper semantic analysis benefit more from joint learning compared to the shallower tasks
-* how to sample effectively from different tasks and languages also becomes
+* how to sample effectively from different tasks and languages
   * sampling strategies, including a parameterized sampling strategy, to assess the influence of sampling across tasks and languages on our meta-learned model